Villalvernia: History

 Probably founded during the 10th century, and simply called Villa, the town was partially enfeoffed to the bishops of Tortona by Pope Adrian IV (Nicholas Breakspear).
-In 1413 Filippo Maria Visconti enfeoffed it to Guglielmo d’Alvernia.
-The village remained with the Alvernias for 167 years, which explains the “alvernia” part of the placename.
+In 1413 Filippo Maria Visconti enfeoffed it to Guglielmo d'Alvernia.
+The village remained with the Alvernias for 167 years, which explains the "alvernia" part of the placename.

 In 1580, after the wedding of Francesco with Antonia Alvernia, the feud passed to the Spinola family.
 In 1652 the feudatories obtained the title of Marquess from Philip IV, King of Spain.

-On 1 December 1944, the village was bombed by the United States Air Force, which was targeting the railway offices which had been transferred from Genoa.
-One hundred and fourteen inhabitants were killed, and 235 wounded in the bombing.
+On 1 December 1944, the village was bombed by the United States Air Force; 105 inhabitants were killed and 253 were injured.